-Broadband: According to BroadbandNow.com, Cox Communications is the top broadband service provider in the City, covering 97.9% of the City.
-AT&T Internet and EarthLink are also available via DSL or fiber optic cable to 95.6% and 94.8% of Rancho Santa Margarita properties, respectively.
+Broadband: According to BroadbandNow.com, Cox Communications is the top broadband service provider in the City, covering 99.9% of the City.
+AT&T Internet and EarthLink are also available via DSL or fiber optic cable to 94.6% of Rancho Santa Margarita properties.
 Several additional providers offer satellite or 5-G-based broadband service.